influxdata/docs-v2/content/v2.0/query-data/flux/guides/custom-functions.md

 ```

 ## Define parameter defaults
-To define parameters with default values, use the `=` assignment operator to assign
+Use the `=` assignment operator to assign a default value to function parameters
-a default in your function definition:
+in your function definition:

 ```js
 functionName = (param1=defaultValue1, param2=defaultValue2) => functionOperation